DanSpicyTaco/DanSpicyTaco.github.io/src/distributed_systems/replication.md

 ```
 !
 REMEMBER !

-Data coherence is the order of operations for a single data item, while data consistency is the order of operations for the entire data store.
+Data coherence is the order of operations for a single data item.
+Data consistency is the order of operations for the entire data store.
 ```

 Time consistency can be ensured through _versioning_.